 Noto

-Noto is on the island of Sicily, and the whole island is a relatively budget-friendly destination.
-The city is on the Southeastern part of the island, just a short drive from the coast.
+Noto is on Sicily, a relatively budget-friendly destination.
+The city is in the Southeastern part of the island, just a short drive from the coast.

 While you’re here, you’ll want to see the Porta Reale triumphal arch at the city’s entrance, visit the Palazzo Nicolaci, explore the Hall of Mirrors in the Palazzo Ducezio, and marvel at the Noto Cathedral.